RSHerrieden/AndroidApp/README.md

 This is the open source android application from Realschule Herrieden

+**Information for Google Play Version:**  The App Updater ([HomeFragment.java](https://github.com/RSHerrieden/AndroidApp/blob/master/app/src/main/java/de/seefried/rsh/fragment/HomeFragment.java) line 71 to 77) has been removed, as the update notification takes over Google.
+The library is still available in the app.

 ## Getting Started

 These instructions will get you a copy of the project up and can compile it on your own local machine.
 You can audit the source code on your own and then trust it.